facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 This one has ramifications that can be hard to swallow.

-As I mentioned above, the way I learned the job is that it was about solving problems for end users.
+As I mentioned above, the way I learned it, software development was about solving problems for end users.
 This is summarized in one of the final tips of *The Pragmatic Programmer,* saying that our goal is to *delight users, not just deliver code*.
-But, business nuances aside, since I started working as a professional software developer, and as software became ubiquitous, I've seen this assumption become increasingly hard to uphold.
+But, since I started working as a programmer, and as software became ubiquitous, I've seen this assumption become increasingly hard to uphold.

-There's a lot of software being produced that just doesn't care about its users, or that manipulates them, or turns them into the product.
-And it's not limited to social media: I can't even book a room or order food or click on the Windows start button without popups trying to grab my attention.
-There's a mismatch between what we thought doing a good job was and what a good chunk of the industry considers profitable, and I think that explains the increasing discomfort of many software professionals.
+There's a lot of software being produced that just doesn't care about its users, or that manipulates them, or that turns them into the product.
+And it's not limited to social media: as a user, I can't even book a room or order food or click on the Windows start button without popups trying to grab my attention; I can't make a Google search without getting back a pile of garbage.

+There's a mismatch between what we thought doing a good job was and what a significant part of the industry considers profitable, and I think that explains the increasing discomfort of many software professionals.
 And while we can't just go back to ignoring the economic realities of our discipline, perhaps we should take a stronger ethical stand not to harm users.
 Acknowledging that the user may not always come before the business, but that the business shouldn't unconditionally come first, either:

 <div class="org-center">
 <p>